maicher/pg_export/README.md

     $ pg_export -h

     Usage: pg_export [options]
-        -d, --database DATABASE          [Required] Name of the database to export -k, --keep [KEEP]                [Optional] Number of dump files to keep on FTP (default: 10) -t, --timestamped                [Optional] Enables log messages with timestamps -m, --muted                      [Optional] Mutes log messages (overrides -t option) -i, --interactive                [Optional] Interactive command line mode - for restoring dumps into databases -h, --help                       Show this message
+        -g, --gateway GATEWAY            [Optional] ssh or ftp (default: ftp) -d, --database DATABASE          [Required] Name of the database to export -k, --keep [KEEP]                [Optional] Number of dump files to keep on FTP (default: 10) -t, --timestamped                [Optional] Enables log messages with timestamps -m, --muted                      [Optional] Mutes log messages (overrides -t option) -i, --interactive                [Optional] Interactive command line mode - for restoring dumps into databases -v, --version                    Show version
+        -h, --help                       Show this message

     Setting can be verified by running following commands:
         -c, --configuration              Prints the configuration
-        -f, --ftp                        Tries connecting to FTP to verify the connection
+        -w, --welcome                    Tries connecting to the gateway (FTP or SSH) to verify the connection

 ## How to start